-In addition, we intend to enter into a supplemental put agreement with our manager pursuant to which our manager shall have the right to cause the company to purchase the management interests then owned by our manager upon termination of the management services agreement.
+In addition, we intend to enter into a supplemental put agreement with our manager pursuant to which our manager shall have the right to cause the company to purchase the allocation interests then owned by our manager upon termination of the management services agreement.
+See the section entitled "Description of Shares - Supplemental Put Agreement" for more information about the supplemental put agreement.
 The relationships created by these agreements are discussed in more detail below.

-We also expect that our manager will enter into offsetting management services agreements, transaction services agreements and other agreements, in each case, with some or all of the businesses that we own.
-In this respect, we expect that The Compass Group will assign any outstanding agreements with our initial businesses to our manager in connection with the closing of this offering.
-See the sections entitled "Management Services Agreement" and "Description of Shares" for information about these and other agreements we and our businesses intend to enter into with our manager.
+We also expect that our manager will enter into offsetting management services agreements, transaction services agreements and other agreements, in each case, with some or all of our businesses.
+In this respect, we expect that The Compass Group will cause its affiliates to assign any outstanding agreements with our initial businesses to our manager in connection with the closing of this offering.
+See the sections entitled "Management Services Agreement" for information about these agreements.

 In conjunction with the closing of this offering, all the employees of The Compass Group will become employees of our manager.
-We expect our manager and members of our management team to remain affiliated with CGI after closing of this offering, and further expect that our manager, our management team and CGI may pursue joint business endeavors.
+We expect our manager to continue to provide services to, and pursue joint ventures with, CGI after closing of this offering.